-The application deadline for 2018 has now passed.
+The application deadline for Better Energy Communities 2018 has now passed.
 In December we will announce plans for 2019.
 The programme is run annually through a competitive process.
 Once applications are closed, we then review what projects will be supported under the scheme.
-In contrast to our Sustainable Energy Community Pilot grant is now open and will remain open until the end of July 2018.
+In contrast, our new Sustainable Energy Community Pilot grant is now open and will remain open until the end of July 2018.
 Learn more about the Sustainable Energy Community Pilot grant application process.

 A number of workshops take place every year in January across the country to support and assist communities who are interested in submitting an application for the Better Energy Communities grant programme.
 We also advise that you talk to neighbouring communities who have gone through the process as they might be able to provide valuable insights and learnings.